maaxnaax/Draft-Craft-Bianance-BSC/README.md

 # Draft-Craft-Bianance-BSC-
 A fantasy Football draft game, with a crypto prize pool and distribution mechanics.
-Similar to FIFA Fut Draft, but instead minting TEAM NFTs which are tied to the real world performance of players.
+Similar to FIFA Fut Draft (https://www.futbin.com/draft-simulator), but instead minting TEAM NFTs which are tied to the real world performance of players.

 Order of Operations for Deployment:
 1. In MetaMask, switch to desired network (BSC Mainnet, BSC Testnet, Eth mainnet, Rinkeby)